Tech Built for our Time

 It was no one’s job to.

 When I went back to campus for my final year, I met my cofounder Joey at a hackathon weekend.
-His background was the complete opposite of mine: technology.
+His background was the complete opposite of mine as a farmkid: technology.

 As a kid he grew up breaking and rebuilding electronics from scratch and was contributing to bioresearch labs as a high schooler.
 When we met, he was coming off an experience at Fitbit R&D and was building bleeding edge tech, for fun, whose application had grain's name on it.